We are really glad that you chose Disk Drill. We really are!

 Now, here’s what you can do, and you are surely free to choose the best option for yourself:

-If you want to recover your data now, without reaching out to our tech team, without creating an uncompressed disk image, and just making as few clicks as possible, once Disk Drill Media Recovery is downloaded from the Mac App Store, you just need to download this helper app (600KB), run it, follow the easy step-by-step instructions, reboot your Mac.
+If you want to recover your data now, without reaching out to our tech team, without creating an uncompressed disk image, and just making as few clicks as possible, once Disk Drill Media Recovery is downloaded from the Mac App Store, you just need to download this helper app (600KB), run it, follow the easy step-by-step instructions.
 Now Disk Drill Media Recovery can access all your disks and partitions for data recovery.

 The helper app is digitally signed, completely safe to install and use!
 It’s distributed from our secure servers, being developed by our CleverFiles team, the same developers who brought Disk Drill Media Recovery itself to the App Store.
 It’s provided in a PKG file and installs in seconds.
 Once it’s deployed, just launch your copy of Disk Drill Media Recovery, and all your disks are there.
 You are ready to do the recovery in a regular way, directly from any of the disks you can mount to your Mac: internal or external, cameras, USB drives, etc. Almost all regular features become available to you.